Azure/azure-sdk-for-net/sdk/core/System.BinaryData/README.md

 // There is also an implicit cast defined for ReadOnlySpan<byte>
 ReadOnlySpan<byte> ros = data;

-// there is also a ToBytes method that gives access to the ReadOnlyMemory. rom = data.ToMemory();
+// there is also a ToMemory method that gives access to the ReadOnlyMemory. rom = data.ToMemory();

 // and a ToArray method that converts into a byte array.